-As you stand at the podium, all eyes will be on you—expecting words that encapsulate years of hard work and dreams for the future.
-Whether you're feeling overwhelmed by the task or just don’t know where to start, don't worry.
-This guide will walk you through everything from selecting your main messages to polishing your final draft.
+As you stand at the podium, all eyes will be on you, expecting words that encapsulate years of hard work and dreams for the future.
+Whether you're feeling overwhelmed by the task or just don't know where to start, this guide will walk you through everything from selecting your main messages to polishing your final draft.

 Preparing to Write Your Speech